Kloudations/Kloudations/README.md

 I try to match one another's personality so I  can attempt to make them comfortable with me.
 This applies to vibe of places and friend groups.

-I am in the middle of a self-identity dilemma so I apologize.
+I am very self-insecure, so I apologize in advance.

 --------